Indianapolis – The custom-installation business climate is getting warmer, according to a survey of installers conducted by CEDIA.

 Hiring plans: Despite greater growth perceptions, almost the same percentages – 74 percent compared to last year’s 73 percent – said they plan to increase staff size in the following calendar year, according to the June survey.
 Those who plan to hire, however, will hire slightly more people on average.

-Profit categories: In a separate July survey that generated 193 responses, installers reported that distributed audio and home theater were their two biggest sales segments in the second half of 2003 and the two categories offering the highest profit margins per job.
+Profit categories: In a separate July survey that generated 193 responses, installers reported that distributed audio and home theater were their two biggest sales segments in the second half of 2003 and the two categories offering the highest profit margins per job (see chart 1).

-Great expectations: In the 193-response survey, CEDIA found that a majority of installers expected 2004 growth in all categories but telecom and security, two categories that aren’t offered by a large number of respondents.
+Great expectations: In the 193-response survey, CEDIA found that a majority of installers expected 2004 growth in all categories but telecom and security (see chart 2), two categories that aren’t offered by a large number of respondents.
 Not all respondents carried all of the categories listed in the survey.